hanspettervalle-prog/homeassistant-navigation-dashboard/README.md

 • 	Fully English and universal — no personal URLs included

 📥 How to Install
-1. Download the dashboard file
+1. Download the dashboard file:
-Download the file:

 https://raw.githubusercontent.com/hanspettervalle-prog/homeassistant-navigation-dashboard/main/dashboard.yaml